jgscott/ECO394D/slides/06_fitting_equations/06_fitting_equations.md

 Making fair comparisons
 ========

-Key idea: compare actual with predicted.
+Key idea: compare actual MHR with expected MHR.

 Abigail's actual MHR is 173, versus an expected MHR of 169.5